nf-core/sarek/README.md

 ## Configuration file
 We're developing this workflow on UPPMAX cluster milou.
 So our config file is based on the config file from [NGI RNAseq Nextflow pipeline](https://github.com/SciLifeLab/NGI-RNAseq)

+## Use cases

+### Starting from raw FASTQ - having pair of FASTQ files for normal and tumor samples (one lane for each)

+Ide teszunk valami ertelmes szoveget majd

+### Starting from raw FASTQ - having multiple lanes (reads groups)

+Ide meg a szoveg tobbi resze jon majd

+### Starting from a preprocessed BAM file with recalibration table

+Ide majd hogy itt mit kell csinalni

+### Starting from a recalibrated BAM file

+At this step we are assuming that all the required preprocessing steps (alignment, deduplication, ..., recalibration) is over, we only want to run variant callers or other tools using recalibrated BAMs.

 ## Test data
 For quick, easy testing of the workflow, we need a small, but representative data set as input.
 We went for a full depth coverage, small chunk of the genome.
 "Seba" suggested using [TCGA benchmarking data][TCGA], which is already downloaded to Uppmax.